Head of Year: Mrs Ridley (acting head of year Mrs Colwell)

 Form Teachers: Mrs Goodwin, Mr Snowdon, Miss Quinn

-Associated Teachers: Mr Driver, Miss Lancaster, Mrs Kidd
+Associated Teachers: Mr Driver, Mrs Foster, Mrs Kidd

 How we praise: